hetzge/excercism-java/exercises/concept/streams/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student the basics of the Concept of Conditionals in Java.
+The goal of this exercise is to teach the student the basics of the concept of Streams in Java.

 ## Learning objectives